Master of Middle-Earth: Later

-The scholar of religion Paul Nolan Hyde wrote in Religious Educator that Kocher was one of the early scholars who took Tolkien seriously, praising rather than decrying his prose style and his "real mastery as a writer" which (he quotes Kocher) "consists in his power to establish for each individual race a personality that is unmistakably its own.
-A dwarf is as different from an elf as an ent from a hobbit, and all from a man and from one another.
-Further, each race has not only its gifts but also its private tragedy, which it must try to overcome as best it can.
-And it must work out its own often difficult way of living with its peers.
-All this imparts great variety and drama to the epic within the broader movement of events."
+The scholar of religion Paul Nolan Hyde wrote in Religious Educator that Kocher was one of the early scholars who took Tolkien seriously, praising rather than decrying his prose style and his "real mastery as a writer" which (he quotes Kocher) "consists in his power to establish for each individual race a personality that is unmistakably its own...
+Further, each race has not only its gifts but also its private tragedy, which it must try to overcome as best it can."